-The purpose of the ISD 318 School District 1:1 Digital Learning Initiative is to improve engagement, personalization of student learning, as well as equitable technology access for all students.
-To achieve this, the district is providing iPads for all students grades 2-12 over the next four years..
+The purpose of the ISD 318 School District 1:1 Digital Learning Initiative is to improve engagement, personalization of student learning, as well as equitable technology access for all students, to achieve this, the district is providing iPads for all students grades K-12.
 This technology will support student learning and help students be ready for college and their future.
 Effective teaching and learning with iPads integrates technology into the curriculum anytime, anyplace.
 The policies, procedures, and information within this document apply to all devices used in ISD 318 schools.
 Teachers may set additional requirements for use in their classroom.